-Mallory Court, part of the Eden Hotels Collection, is one of the nearest hotels to Warwick and the spectacular Warwick castle and was built around 100 years old, being converted from a family home into a hotel in 1976.
+Mallory Court is one of the nearest hotels to Warwick castle but was built rather more recently, around 100 years ago, and was converted from a family home into a 43-bedroom hotel in 1976.

 The Rose Garden promises to be beautiful come spring and summer

-The beautiful courtyard leads into a charming classic country house hotel with a succession of lounges and even a tiny sun trap of a bar, a restaurant, library and glass corridor leading to the rooms.
+As you arrive, the beautiful courtyard leads into a charming classic country house hotel with a succession of lounges and even a tiny sun trap of a bar, a restaurant, library and glass corridor leading to the modern bedrooms.

 The entrance to Mallory Court hotel and spa